FastMap: Revisiting Structure from Motion through First-Order Optimization: Experiments

-\textbf{Implementation Details} We implement \alg entirely in PyTorch~\cite{paszke2019pytorch}.
-For all three methods we use the COLMAP matching algorithm.
-We enable shared intrinsics for COLMAP and GLOMAP if all images in a scene are from the same camera.
-All other hyper-parameters are set to their default values.
-We run COLMAP and GLOMAP on an AMD EPYC 9274F CPU (Zen 4) with 24 cores / 48 threads, and \alg on a single A6000 (Ampere) GPU with 1 CPU core.
+We compare \alg with two state-of-the-art methods: COLMAP~\cite{schoenberger2016sfm} (commit \href{https://github.com/colmap/colmap/commit/c4a3b308bddf391b4e7c62e835720f83c13aea8b}{ \texttt{c4a3b30}}) and GLOMAP~\cite{pan2024glomap} (commit \href{https://github.com/colmap/glomap/commit/01060b4be509902ea9aaefaae982a2cb941ae5c3}{ \texttt{01060b4}}), both with GPU-accelerated Ceres~\cite{Agarwal_Ceres_Solver_2022} solver enabled.
+For all three methods, we use the COLMAP image matching system.
+We use shared intrinsics if all images in a scene are from the same camera, and leave all other hyper-parameters at their default values in COLMAP and GLOMAP.
+We run all three methods on a machine with a single A6000 (Ampere) GPU and an AMD EPYC 9274F CPU (Zen 4) with 24 cores / 48 threads.
+By default, \alg uses 2 CPU threads, whereas COLMAP and GLOMAP use all 48 threads.
+We report more detailed speed comparisons with different hardware configurations in \cref{tab:detailed_timing} in the appendix.

-We use 3 levels of hierarchical sampling for distortion estimation (see supplementary), and each level has 10 samples.
-For focal length estimation, the search interval of FoV is $[20^\circ, 160^\circ]$, number of samples is 100, and the temperature $\tau$ in \cref{eq:focal-vote} is set to $0.01$.
-We use the Adam~\cite{kingma2014adam} optimizer for all the optimization problems in our method.
-The learning rate for rotation alignment is set to $1\times 10^{-4}$, and translation alignment $1\times 10^{-3}$.
-We use 3 initializations for translation alignment.
-For epipolar adjustment, the initial learning rate is $1\times 10^{-4}$, and is decayed by a factor of $2$ every time we prune outlier point pairs.
-We do 3 rounds of outlier pruning with a decreasing epipolar error threshold from $0.01$ to $0.005$.
-Between any two pruning steps, we do 3 iterations of re-weighting for IRLS.